Lawrence Sheriff

 Lawrence Sheriff (or Sheriffe) (c.
 1515 or 1516 – September 1567) was a Tudor merchant and benefactor, who was notable for being grocer to Queen Elizabeth I, and for creating Rugby School through an endowment in his will.

-Not much is known about Lawrence Sheriff's early life, but it thought that he was born either in a (now long vanished) house opposite St Andrew's Church in Rugby, Warwickshire, or in an extant house in the nearby village of Brownsover.
+Not much is known about Lawrence Sheriff's early life, but it is thought that he was born either in a (now long-vanished) house opposite St Andrew's Church in Rugby, Warwickshire, or in an extant house in the nearby village of Brownsover.
 His father was a yeoman farmer, and probably one of the most important people in Rugby at the time.
 His date of birth is not known with certainty, but is believed to have been either 1515 or 1516.
-Sheriff likely received a basic education from the monks of Pipewell Abbey who had a small grange in Rugby at the time.
-He was apprenticed by his father, to a London grocer named William Walcott, at which point he went to London.
+Sheriff likely received a basic education from the monks of Pipewell Abbey, who had a small grange in Rugby at the time.
+He was apprenticed by his father to a London grocer named William Walcott, at which point he went to London.
 His seven-year apprenticeship ended in 1541, after which he became a London grocer during the reign of King Henry VIII.
 In 1554 he was elected to the London livery company the 'Worshipful Company of Grocers'.

 Sheriff became a highly successful grocer to many of the rich and powerful of the day including Princess (later Queen from 1558) Elizabeth.
 Sheriff provided "spices and necessaries" to Princess Elizabeth when she was living in exile at Hatfield House.
 Sheriff remained unwaveringly loyal to her during this difficult period, and in 1559 following her accession he was granted a coat of arms produced by Herald's College with the Queen's approval, the main feature of which is a griffin, the traditional guardian of treasures.
-In the New Year's Gift list for 1562 there was a record of an exchange of gifts between Sheriff and the Queen; he gave her "a sugar loaf, a box of ginger, a box of nutmegs and a pound of cinnamon", she in return gave him "one gilt salt with a cover (weighing 7 oz.)".
+In the New Year's Gift list for 1562 there is a record of an exchange of gifts between Sheriff and the Queen; he gave her "a sugar loaf, a box of ginger, a box of nutmegs and a pound of cinnamon", while she in return gave him "one gilt salt with a cover (weighing 7 oz.)".